opendaylight/docs/docs/release-process/milestone-readouts/m1/l2switch.rst

 L2 Switch
 =========

-1. Project PTL:
+1. Project PTL: Sai MarapaReddy, sai.marapareddy@gmail.com, sai_marapareddy

-   - Sai MarapaReddy
-   - sai.marapareddy@gmail.com
-   - sai_marapareddy
    - I have reviewed the PTL Requirements [1]_ Yes

-2. Project Contact:
+2. Project Contact: Evan Zeller, evanrzeller@gmail.com, evanz

-   - Evan Zeller
-   - evanrzeller@gmail.com
-   - evanz

-3. Test Contact:
+3. Test Contact: Evan Zeller, evanrzeller@gmail.com, evanz

-   - Evan Zeller
-   - evanrzeller@gmail.com
-   - evanz

-4. Documentation Contact
+4. Documentation Contact: Evan Zeller, evanrzeller@gmail.com, evanz

-   - Evan Zeller
-   - evanrzeller@gmail.com
-   - evanz

 5. Does your project have any updates on any previously-incomplete items from prior milestone readouts?
-(Yes/No)

-   - No
+No

 6. Were project-specific deliverables planned for this milestone delivered successfully?
-(No Deliverables/Yes/No)

-   - Yes
+Yes

 7. Does your project have any special needs in CI Infrastructure [2]_?
-(Yes/No)

-   - No
+No

 8. Is your project release plan finalized?
-(Yes/No)
+Yes

-   - Yes, release_plan_
+   - release_plan_

 9. Do you have all APIs intended to be externally consumable listed?
-(Yes/No/Not Applicable)
+Yes

    - Does each API have a useful short name?
 (Yes/No) *Yes*
    - Are the Java interface and/or YANG files listed for each API?
 (Yes/No) *Yes*